Quail Creek Lakeside Trail

 right side of the road about 50 feet from paved SR 318.)
 The total

-southern end of the east Lakeside trail, of which 1.2 miles is winding
+southern end of the east Lakeside trail is 1.7 miles, of which 1.2 miles is winding

 View southeast showing typical trail on the Quail

 Connector.
-These photos and GPS track January 1, 2017 by Bruce.
+First photos and GPS track January 1, 2017 by Bruce, updated

 Lakeside.
 It lies in white clay badlands of the Moenkopi formation,